 On Pixel, Pixel XL, Nexus 5, Nexus 6, Nexus 5X, and Nexus 6P phones, touch and hold an empty space on your home screen and then tap Settings .

-On Pixel phones, you can turn some gestures on and off.
-Open your device's Settings app and tap Moves.
+You can turn some gestures on and off.
+Open your device's Settings app under "Device," tap Moves.

 - Tap to select